 I thought about it.
 OBSESSED over it.
 Pumping our products with preservatives and flavourings to make them last longer?
 It would make things so much cheaper.
 It would mean we could get stocked at all these supermarkets and department stores I've been dreaming of and undercut all the competition.
 It would mean we could get to that next step!
 A game-changer!
 I kept thinking about it and getting more and more depressed.
 Would I even want to eat my own products pumped with plastic-ey ingredients?
 Would I be able to get myself excited to make them?
 How could I sell something I myself don't believe in?

 So with a heavy heart I abandoned that dream, and skipped to the next step instead - opening up my own little heaven stashed full with preservative-free and only naturally flavoured delicious stuff that I don't need to keep on the shelf for ages.
 AND very importantly, love to gorge on myself.
 Does this mean you'll never see us at supermarkets?
-Probably never, but you can always pop in here to shop online for magical macarons and marshmallows and cakes on our beloved website, or pop into our patisserie paradise in London where the cheeky cherubs at Anges will always welcome you with a smile!
+Probably never, but you can always pop in here to shop online for magical cakes on our beloved website, or pop into our patisserie paradise in London where the cheeky cherubs at Anges will always welcome you with a smile!

 See you soon,